The Algae Triangle: Managing Nuisance Pond Algae Without Algaecides

 I employ a simple concept that I call the algae triangle, though it works for all forms of vegetation.If you had the same fire safety lessons in elementary school, you may remember the Fire Triangle, which is based on the idea that three elements are necessary for fire: fuel, oxygen and heat.
 If you have enough of all three, you’ll ignite a fire.
 Eliminate any corner of the triangle, and the fire goes out.
 Similarly, if you have water, sunlight and nutrients, you’ll likely develop some form of algae or vegetation.
 If the triangle becomes too imbalanced, the resulting plant species can become a nuisance.

-Obviously, in the lake management field, we aren’t removing water from the equation, so establishing balance between each factor is the focus.
+Obviously, in the lake management and pond maintenance field, we aren’t removing water from the equation, so establishing balance between each factor is the focus.
 Putting this concept into practice means understanding how sunlight and nutrients affect the ecology of the waterbody in question.
 Communities have several natural options to help mitigate against algae and aquatic weed growth, including limiting sunlight, improving water circulation and reducing excess nutrients.

 If a stormwater pond receives full sunlight during the growing season, this directly impacts plants and algae by increasing water temperatures and providing the light necessary for photosynthesis.
 To prevent sunlight from penetrating the water column and stimulating the growth of deep submersed plants and benthic algae, water levels can be increased.
 Dredging is an effective strategy to increase the depth of a lake or pond, however, it is often the costliest project a community will ever face.
 Instead, proactive hydro-raking can help maintain existing water depths and prolong the need for dredging by removing unconsolidated muck and organic debris from the bottom of a lake or stormwater pond.
 Likewise, blue or black pond dye can be applied to reflect sunlight.
 Pond dye can enhance the aesthetics of a waterbody while simultaneously absorbing sunlight before it can penetrate the waterbody and fuel excessive plant growth.